What Is Hip Pain?

 Additional risk factors

-There are many other risk factors associated with hip pain, including:
+There are many other risk factors for this type of pain, including:

 - Sacroiliac joint pain